Nasir Basharudin

-Mohamad Nasir Bin Basharudin (born 29 March 1990) is a Malaysian professional footballer who plays for Petaling Jaya City and the Malaysia national team.
+Mohamad Nasir Bin Basharudin (born 29 March 1990) is a Malaysian professional footballer who plays for Melaka Football Club and the Malaysia national team.
 Nasir mainly plays as a central midfielder but can also play as a defensive midfielder.

 Club career

-Nasir began his professional career playing for UPB-MyTeam youth team, before moved to Perak youth team in 2009.
+Nasir began his professional career playing for UPB-MyTeam youth team, before move to Perak youth team in 2009.
 He was in the Perak team that competed in the 2010 Sukma Games.
-He was released from his contract with Perak at the end of the 2011 season, but was re-signed by Perak in April 2012 to cope with the loss of players through injuries.
+He was released at the end of the 2011 season, but was re-signed in April 2012 to cope with the loss of players through injuries.

-Nasir were to become the mainstay in the Perak team in 2013 and 2014 season, after the release of several senior players from Perak.
-In the absence of regular captain Mohammad Hardi Jaafar in 2014 due to injuries, Nasir has captained the team for several games.
-After the departure of Hardi, Nasir was appointed as the team captain from the 2015 season until his last season with Perak FA on 2019.
+Nasir was to become the mainstay in the Perak team in 2013 and 2014 season, after the release of several senior players.
+In the absence of regular captain Mohammad Hardi Jaafar due to injuries, Nasir has captained the team for several games.
+After the departure of Hardi, Nasir was appointed as the team captain from the 2015 until 2019.